-Beth Osborne, senior policy adviser at Transportation for America and former Acting Assistant Secretary for Transportation Policy at the U.S. DOT will deliver the Tuesday luncheon keynote address.
+Joe McAndrew, deputy policy director at Transportation for America will deliver the Tuesday luncheon keynote address.
 Gloria Rubio-Cortes, president of the National Civic League and executive editor of the National Civic Review, will deliver the Wednesday morning plenary address; and Peter Kageyama, author and community development consultant will present the Wednesday luncheon keynote address.

 Read more about our keynotes here.